 Area Observation Implication Recommendation Resolved?
-Governance information is out of date Governance information per Companies House/ GIAS and the academy's website were inconsistent.
-A review in year highlighted that this continues to be an issue Inconsistent and out of date information on governance in several sources We recommend all information sources are reviewed and kept up to date This has been an oversight in year and the academy will make sure all information sources are updated Purchases system Invoices are posted into the accounting system with an incorrect date This can lead to errors in reflecting expenditure in the correct period Purchase invoices should be posted into the system on the date of the invoice This is due to human error in a period where the finance team had been stretched
+Governance information is out of date Companies House/ GIAS and the academy's website were inconsistent.
+A review in year highlighted that this continues to be an issue Inconsistent and out of date information on governance in several sources We recommend all information sources are reviewed and kept up to date We understand that this is due to the timing of new trustees and the inconsistencies will be dealt with as soon as possible Purchases system Invoices are posted into the accounting system with an incorrect date This can lead to errors in reflecting expenditure in the correct period Purchase invoices should be posted into the system on the date of the invoice This continues to be an issue in the current year and should be addressed in view of the potential to prepare incorrect management information VAT Only two vat claims were submitted in the year There is an impact on cash flow for the academy on not claiming vat back in a timely manner The academy should maximise its cash position by regular vat reclaims The academy has made more regular vat reclaims in the current period - recommendation followed Tendering process During the year one purchase with a value in excess of £15,000 did not follow the FHB formal tendering procedure There is a risk of not achieving value for money The tendering policies as set out in the FHB should be followed We found no issues in purchase in excess of £15,000 in year - recommendation cleared